2018 Tour Departure Dates

 - Travel insurance and visas

 The local payment fee will be payable prior to travel together with the main tour fee.
-The local payment is handed over to the guide to pay some of the day-to-day operational costs that are incurred while groups are on the road.
+The local payment is used to pay for some of the day-to-day operational costs that are incurred while groups are on the road.
 Examples include fees at most of the national parks, entrance fees to some attractions, local guides and any food markets we visit to stock up on fresh produce during the tour.

 Local Payment: From USD 750.00 per person